 Free download: Open House Sign-In sheet

 11. Follow Up With Attendees

 You ran an open house and had great success.
 People attended, you got their contact information, and maybe you even found a few promising buyers.

 Buying real estate is a big decision that takes time and consideration.
-For that reason, most of the sales magic happens during the follow-up stage.
+For that reason, most sales magic happens during the follow-up stage.

-However you do it, make sure that you follow up with all of those shiny new leads.
+However you do it, ensure you follow up with all those shiny new leads.

 BONUS… Here’s an open house follow-up email template to get you started.
 Change the content to make it fit your style:

 I’m just touching base to let you know it was very nice to chat with you yesterday at (open house address).

 Through our conversation, it was clear you’re hunting for the perfect home, so I’d love to continue our chat and see what I can do to help you find that dream home.